Optimality and Approximate Optimality of Source-Channel Separation in Networks: Concluding Remarks

 \section{Concluding Remarks}

-We considered the optimality of source-channel separation architecture in networks, and showed that the separation approach is optimal for the problems of distributed network joint source-channel coding and joint source-channel multiple unicast with distortion.
-Moreover, the separation approach is also approximately optimal for the problem of joint source-channel multiple multicast with distortion under certain distortion measures.
+We considered the optimality of the source-channel separation architecture in networks, and showed that the separation approach is optimal for the problems of distributed network joint source-channel coding and joint source-channel multiple unicast with distortions.
+Moreover, the separation approach is also approximately optimal for the problem of joint source-channel multiple multicast with distortions under certain distortion measures.
 The results in this work are obtained without explicit characterizations of the underlying regions.
-Such an approach of identifying properties without explicit individual component solutions is a valuable tool which may lead to further insights into network information theory problems.
-The source coding problem extracted from the distributed network source coding scenario implies that the interactive coding aspect needs to be carefully incorporated into this source coding problem, which suggests a distinct line of research direction into network source coding.
+The source coding problem extracted from the distributed network source coding scenario implies that the interactive coding aspect needs to be carefully incorporated, which suggests a distinct line of research direction into network source coding.

-The requirement on the sources being independent in the general network unicast and multicast problem may seem rather stringent.
-However, in many practical situations the sources are indeed either independent or identical.
-Furthermore, the dependence structure among the sources can sometimes be approximated reasonably well by a model only allowing multiple independent or identical sources; one such example is in \cite{Maddah-AliTse:09}, where an approximate characterization for the rate-distortion region of the three source Gaussian distributed source coding problem was given.
-Thus our results on general network unicast and multicast may have implications in even broader settings.